-Professor Pilcher is the articles editor for a new, peer-reviewed journal called Global Food History, which is published by Bloomsbury.
+As the articles editor for the peer-reviewed journal Global Food History, Professor Pilcher has published special issues developing innovative concepts such as Culinary Infrastructure and Migrant Marketplaces.
 He also edited the Oxford Handbook of Food History (2012) and a four-volume anthology from Bloomsbury entitled Food History: Critical and Primary Sources (2014).

-At UTSC, Professor Pilcher will teach classes on the history of food and drink as well as Mexico, Latin America, and pirates of the Caribbean.
+Professor Pilcher helped to establish the Food Studies minor program at UT Scarborough and he teaches classes on the history of food and drink in Latin America and around the world.
 He has a B.S. in mathematics and computer science from the University of Illinois, an M.A. in Mexican history from New Mexico State University, and a Ph.D. in Mexican cultural history from Texas Christian University.
 He has taught at The Citadel in Charleston, South Carolina, the University of Minnesota, Twin Cities, and the University of Gastronomic Sciences in Pollenzo, Italy.

 B.S. in Mathematics and Computer Science (University of Illinois)